ZIYUT/CVeri/README.md

-# CVeri —— Resume Verification System
+## CVeri —— Resume Verification System

-A decentralized application (DApp) for verifying resume experiences using blockchain technology.
-This system allows users to submit their resumes and experiences, which are then stored on IPFS and referenced on the blockchain.
-Authorized certifiers can verify these experiences, adding credibility to users' professional claims.
+CVeri is a decentralized application (DApp) built to combat the widespread issue of resume fraud in today’s job market.
+By leveraging blockchain technology, CVeri offers a transparent, secure, and efficient way to verify the authenticity of professional experiences.
+Users can submit their resume data, which is stored on IPFS and referenced on the Polygon Mainnet.
+Authorized certifiers can validate these experiences, and recruiters can verify claims using immutable blockchain references.

-## Introduction
+### Introduction

-The recruitment process is a critical endeavor for both job seekers and employers.
-Fresh graduates eagerly submit their resumes to HR departments, hoping for interview opportunities.
-Meanwhile, HR professionals face the daunting task of reviewing hundreds of resumes containing various experiences and achievements.
-This often results in either cursory reviews without proper verification or time-consuming validation processes, ultimately reducing opportunities for candidates or decreasing HR efficiency.

-Our Resume Verification System leverages blockchain technology to address this challenge.
-This decentralized solution securely stores verifiable credentials from candidates' resumes, enabling HR departments to quickly validate objective information (academic records, awards, publications, patents, internships) while focusing more attention on subjective qualifications.
-By streamlining the verification process, the system benefits both employers seeking qualified talent and candidates wanting fair consideration of their credentials.

-Blockchain technology provides an immutable, transparent ledger that ensures data integrity and traceability, making it ideal for credential verification.
-The system's implementation details are described in subsequent sections of this documentation.
+CVeri was born from the real-world frustration of honest job seekers — including our team — who faced delays due to the inefficiencies of traditional resume verification processes.
+At the same time, recruiters struggle to verify credentials quickly and accurately amidst high volumes of applications.

+Our goal was to streamline this process by building a decentralized verification system where users own their data, certifications are public and tamper-proof, and recruiters can verify claims in seconds.
+With CVeri, users generate cryptographic experience hashes that can be verified and certified on-chain, solving the pain points of both sides of the hiring table.

 ## Background